 Water and Wastewater Systems Need Funding to Work Properly

-Water is one of the United States’ most vital resources, and when the country’s water is polluted, it is devastating, not only to the environment, but also to human health and communities of all sizes.
-Even though local, state and federal governments make large investments each year to keep the country’s water clean and safe, the nation’s water systems still do not receive the amount of funding needed to keep them working properly.
+Water is one of the United States’ most vital resources, and when the country’s water is polluted, it is devastating, not only to the environment but also to human health and communities of all sizes.
+Even though local, state and federal governments make investments each year to keep the country’s water clean and safe, the nation’s water systems often do not receive the amount of funding needed to keep them working properly.

-Every four years, the American Society of Civil Engineers (ASCE) releases America’s Infrastructure Report Card to assess the condition and performance of the country’s infrastructure by assigning letter grades based on physical conditions and needed investments for improvement.
-In 2017, water and wastewater systems received grades “D” and “D+”, respectively.
+About every four years, the American Society of Civil Engineers (ASCE) releases America’s Infrastructure Report Card to assess the condition and performance of the country’s infrastructure by assigning letter grades based on physical conditions and needed investments for improvement.
+The latest report was released in 2021.
+The grades given to water and wastewater systems since the report issued in 2003 are listed below.

 Drinking Water Treatment Systems

 |Grade in 2003: D

 |Grade in 2005: D-

 |Grade in 2013: D